TL;DR – How to Start Selling Online in China (2025)

 Pinduoduo | Low prices + group buying gamification | Lower-tier city users, budget-focused | Social group purchasing (C2M) | Value products, agriculture, daily essentials | Group discounts, viral challenges, coupons |

-Find a TP (Tmall Partner) or e-Commerce agency
+Find a TP (Tmall Partner) or E-commerce Agency in China

 A Tmall Partner or e-commerce agency typically offers a comprehensive range of services, including: